Ready-to-Use Templates

 - Creates social proof you can use in the public launch ("already selling fast" is way more compelling on day one if VIPs have been buying for two days)

-Use the VIP Early Access template from the VIP Customer Email Templates for this.
+Use the VIP Early Access template (template 5) for this, or pair it with the VIP Customer Email Templates for a more detailed approach.

 The Spotlight Email Strategy